 Interested students must complete the application and submit the written essay electronically along with a current, complete transcript of grades.
 Transcripts must be official documents and may be attached to the email.
 Grade reports are not acceptable.
 Applicants may request their school send the transcript directly to the Lutzie 43 Foundation.
 Applicants are also required to submit a resume.
 Applications and essays are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Incomplete applications or applications without an essay will not be considered.
-While the Lutzie 43 Foundation will make all reasonable efforts to maintain the confidentiality of all submitted information, the foundation cannot be responsible for any breach of confidentiality resulting from electronic transmittal of the application and related documents.
 Applications will be reviewed by board members and associates of the foundation as deemed appropriate by the foundation.
 The foundation will not be responsible for returning or disposing of any materials provided by the applicant.

 Mentor Letters of Recommendation:

-Applicants must sign the 43 Key Seconds Safe Driving Pledge within two years of their application submission.
-Additionally, the application requires a mentor letter of recommendation.
+The application requires a mentor letter of recommendation.
 Applicants are responsible for collecting and submitting all required information.
-An applicant mentor letter of recommendation should be from a teacher, coach, mentor, clergy or other adult figure in the applicant’s life.
+An applicant mentor letter of recommendation should be from a teacher, coach, mentor, clergy or other adult figures in the applicant’s life.
 The letter may not come from a parent or relative to the applicant.

 - Step one: Submit your application electronically using our form.

 - Step two: Send your mentor of choice the following instructions:

-- Submit a 250-300 word recommendation letter that speaks to the applicant’s overall character, current involvement in organizations/clubs, and their leadership.
+- Submit a 250-300 word recommendation letter that speaks to the applicant’s overall character, current involvement in organizations/clubs, and any leadership positions they have held.
 This letter should advocate for the applicant’s ability to stand up for what is right on and off the road.

 - The recommendation letter should include the mentor’s full name, email and phone number.
 They will not be contacted unless the Lutzie 43 Foundation has a question regarding the content of their submission.